Zhao Fulin

-He was a member of the 13th and 14th Central Committee of the Chinese Communist Party.
+Zhao was a member of the 13th and 14th Central Committee of the Chinese Communist Party.

 Biography

-Zhao was born in Daming County, Hebei, in July 1932.
+Zhao was born in Daming County, Hebei in July 1932.
 He graduated from South Hebei Military and Political Cadre School and the Central Party School of the Chinese Communist Party.

 From May 1949 to September 1961, he worked in Guanghua County (now part of Xiangyang and Laohekou), Zaoyang County (now Zaoyang), and then Jingmen County.
 He was appointed deputy party secretary of Jingzhou in August 1966, concurrently serving as party secretary of Jiangling County.
 In October 1983, he was elevated to party secretary of Jingzhou, the top political position in the city.
 He was appointed deputy party secretary of Hubei in December 1985, in addition to serving as secretary of the Discipline Inspection Commission.

 In October 1990, he was transferred to southwest China's Guangxi Zhuang Autonomous Region and appointed party secretary.
 He also served as chairman of Guangxi People's Congress between January 1995 and January 2002.

+Zhao died on 28 October 2024, at the age of 92.